 On-farm energy tier 1 grants

-The on-farm energy tier 1 grants are available to eligible primary producers until March 2020 or until available funding is exhausted (whichever comes first).
-Apply early so you don’t miss out.
+The application deadline for on-farm energy grants available to primary producers has been extended to 30 June 2020 or until funding is exhausted (whichever comes first).

 The Victorian Government will provide up to $50,000 (ex GST) matched against a cash contribution of at least 50 per cent.